alexxijielu/reverse_homology/tutorials/3-1_visualizing_mutations_interactively.md

 ## Step 1: Boot the web-app

-Next `/mutational_scanning_webapp/create_website.txt` contains all of the code you need to run the web-app.
+Next `/mutational_scanning_webapp/create_website.py` contains all of the code you need to run the web-app.

 Modify line 15 to point to the files for the IDR you want to visualize:
 > idrpath = './p27kid/'

-(This points to the files for p27-kid provided in the Github repository by default, so no changes are needed for this tutorial.)
+(This points to the files for p27-kid provided in the Github repository by default, so no changes are needed for this tutorial.
+You will need to unzip the file in the Github repository.)

 Next, simply run the code:
-> python create_website.txt
+> python create_website.py

 If the code successfully runs, you will see the following lines (or something similar) in your console/stdout: